 If you drive a lot in the city, you should consider small economy cars and minivans that are easy to maneuver and ideal for traffic and parking.

-6. How much horsepower do you
+6. How much horsepower do you need?

 If you love performance driving or have to accelerate rapidly onto crowded freeways, a four-cylinder car may disappoint you.
 If not, a four-cylinder car can give reliable performance while cutting fuel, maintenance and auto insurance costs.

 Economy cars and hatchbacks usually get the best mileage, as do hybrid vehicles and Volkswagens with turbodiesel engines — available in the Jetta and Golf — that get up to 40 miles per gallon.

 8. Is space important?

 If you or your children participate in sports or have hobbies that need a lot of cargo space, you’re going to need more than a car with a trunk.
 Look for a minivan, SUV, a wagon or a crossover.

 9. Will it fit in your garage?

 Some SUVs and vans are either too wide or too high for many garages.
 Measure before you buy.

 10. Do you haul equipment?